math2001/cmd-conf/docs/unix-commands.md

 Now, restart your command prompt, and try to type `ls`.
 It works!
 Much better that `dir` right?

-To learn how it some of them, I recommend watching [those tutos][unix-commands-tuto]
+To learn how it some of those awesome commands, I recommend watching [those tutos][unix-commands-tuto]

 !!! note
     Usually, when you want to add files to your path, you edit the `user` variables (the *top*